lh3/gwfa/README.md

 presents a _proof-of-concept_ implementation of GWFA that computes the edit distance between a graph and a sequence without backtracing.
-The algorithm assumes the start of the sequence to be aligned with the start of the first segment in the graph, similar to the SHW mode of [edlib][edlib].
-It is _not_ intended for mapping reads against a whole-genome graph.
+The algorithm assumes the start of the sequence to be aligned with the start of the first segment in the graph and requires the query sequence to be fully aligned.
+This behavior is similar to the SHW mode of [edlib][edlib].
+It is not intended for mapping reads against a whole-genome graph.
+This is not an enduser tool.

 GWFA is optimized for graphs consisting of long segments.
-It is largely reduced to [my implementation][mylv89] of the [Landau-Vishkin algorithm][lv89] given two linear sequences.
+It is largely reduced to [my implementation][mylv89] of the [Landau-Vishkin algorithm][lv89] given two linear sequences as input.
+Similar to WFA, GWFA is fast when the edit distance is small.
+It can align a ~120kb sequence to a ~160kb graph at 0.1% divergence in 0.02 second, much faster than the ordinary Needleman-Wunsch formulation.

 ## Evaluation

 To evaluate the performance of GWFA, we constructed two small graphs with minigraph.
-The first graph includes ~100kb region around C4A and C4B genes.
+The first graph includes ~120kb region around the C4A and C4B genes.
 The second includes ~5Mb of HLA, consisting of 980 segments and 1399 links.
 Both graphs are available [via Zenodo][zenodo].
 Neither has cycles.